 • Crimp or seal the edges of the pie firmly with the fingers or a fork.

 • Cut the excess scrap dough from the edges of the pie and place to one side.
 Scrap dough may be used again for bottom shells.
 Or, combine all scraps, roll out, slightly egg wash, sprinkle cinnamon sugar and bake for 7-9 minutes at 400° F. for delicious “Norwegian Love Pies”.

 • Remove the excess flour from the top crust and brush the tops of the pie with milk, melted butter or margarine for a dull, homemade effect.
 Egg wash is used to obtain a shiny brown crust color.

 •Temperature Tips: Most fruit pies are baked at higher oven temperatures than most baked products.
-Fruit pies are usually baked at 425-435° F. Pie crust dough has little sugar in it and is very thin.
+Fruit pies are usually baked at 425-435° F. Pappy's Pie crust dough has no sugar in it and is very thin.
 In addition, the fruit filling keeps the crust moist.
 Thus, a higher baking temperature is required to properly bake the pie crust, especially the bottom crust supporting the fruit filling.
 Depending on your oven you may want to bake pies on the lower shelf.